Tel Hazor National Park is not only the largest Tel in Israel, but it is also is a UNESCO World Heritage Site. Let’s begin!

 And here we are at the top of the Israelite guarding tower.

 King of Spain partially funded digging at Tel Hazor National Park.
-And when Israeli archaeologists went to Spain (as part of knowledge exchange), they saw that in Spain, there are similar statues on archaeological sites.
-When asked, what is the purpose of these statues, the answer was straightforward.
-When people drive nearby and see it, they come in and ask what is here.
-Thus, when he returned to Israel, they put this Israelite metal guard (but it is not visible from the main road).
-Within a week, it was stolen (by metal thieves).
-The police were able to find the thieves and restore the statue.
+And when Israeli archaeologists went to Spain (as part of a knowledge exchange), they saw similar statues on archaeological sites in Spain.
+The answer was straightforward when asked about the purpose of these statues.
+When people drive nearby and see it, they come in and ask what is there.

 Yes, it was merely a big pool.
 It consisted of rainwater and diverted small springs.
 We know that today there is no winter pool here.
 And it could be due to several reasons: earthquakes (that moved the land) or maybe the pool’s bottom was covered with a particular layer, and over time it eroded.